Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Simon and hidden subgroup algorithms

 Given the advanced knowledge of a good half table, the entire table and then $\mathbf{h}^{\left( \mathbf{b}\right) }$ can always be identified by performing just one function evaluation for any value of the argument $\mathbf{a}$ outside the half table.
 Thus, under the assumption that $\mathcal{R}=\frac{1}{2}$ is always attainable, the advanced knowledge rule foresees that Simon's problem can be solved with certainty with just one function evaluation.
-Simon's algorithm is suboptimal under this assumption.
+Simon's algorithm, which requires $\operatorname*{O} \left( n\right) $ function evaluations and does not provide the solution with certainty with a prefixed number of function evaluations, is suboptimal under this assumption.